cm-jones/libdsc/README.md

 ## Benchmarking

-Google Benchmark is used for benchmarking libdsc containers against the equivalent containers in the C++ Standard Library.
-Benchmarks are run weekly and can be found in the [Actions tab](https://github.com/cm-jones/libdsc/actions/workflows/benchmark.yaml) under the Benchmarks workflow.
-You can also run benchmarks locally:
+Google Benchmark is used to measure the performance of libdsc's containers against their equivalents in the C++ Standard Library.
+Benchmarks are run weekly automatically via GitHub Actions.
+You can also run the benchmarks locally:

 ```bash
 mkdir -p build